 Instrument approach procedure charts provide a wealth of information to enable pilots to fly approaches safely in instrument conditions, but sometimes the charts can be confusing.
 The FAA, general aviation associations, and the charting industry have been working to update the charts to make it easier for pilots to look at the chart and know immediately what kind of navigation is required for the entire approach and any segment of the approach.

 Beginning in August 2017, the FAA will be adding a box near the top of the approach chart, above the briefing area, that lists the type of navigation equipment necessary to enter the procedure and to fly any portion of the procedure.
 The addition of the box will be phased in as new procedures are added and existing procedures amended.
-The title of the approach chart will continue to list the equipment required to fly the final approach segment, such as ILS or LOC.
+The title of the approach chart will list the navigation system used to provide lateral navigation guidance within the final approach segment, such as ILS or LOC.
+A recent policy change has led to the removal of equipment requirements from the title that may still be necessary to fly the approach, such as for the missed approach.
 Another change will be the charting of the PBN navigation specification required to fly the procedure, discussed in greater detail below.

 The area, called the equipment requirements box for conventional procedures and the Performance Based Navigation (PBN) requirements box for RNAV procedures, will be the only area on the chart that lists the additional equipment or performance requirement needed for the approach.
 Currently, equipment and performance requirements can be found in the briefing strip and the planview area, and the two don’t always list the same types of navigation equipment as being required, which can create confusion.